 skip to main content

-AVID Video: Please click here to watch our AVID video to learn more about our program from our AVID Coordinator, Counselor, and Students!
-One update, it is possible for some students to do AVID and STEAM, but it will depend on if they are also in other specialty programs with required classes and what their long-term goals are.
+AVID Video: Please click here to watch our previously recorded AVID video to learn more about our program from our AVID Coordinator, Counselor, and Students!
+One update since the recording of that video is our STEAM pathway classes now start in 10th grade (not 9th grade) and it is possible for some students to do AVID and STEAM.
+Space for AVID will depend on if they are also in other specialty programs and what their long-term goals are, but please check out our course selection page if you want to explore that further.

 More information about AVID can be found below and thank you for your interest in our AVID program!